Adaptation Fund Receives Nearly US$ 243 Million Mobilized in 2022 for the Most Climate-Vulnerable at COP27 in Egypt

 Citing the commitment by developed nations in the 2021 Glasgow Climate Pact to double adaptation finance to developing countries by 2025 and international reports that show adaptation needs of vulnerable countries are headed to US$ 300 billion a year by 2030, Mr. Ovais Sarmad, Deputy Executive Secretary of UN Climate Change, said Parties must build on the progress already made to respond to the widespread damage climate change is causing throughout the world.
 “Considerably greater action is needed,” he said.
 “We have no time to lose.
 This COP is all about implementation.
 Adaptation saves lives and gives big dividends.”

-New pledges and contributions submitted for 2022 to the Adaptation Fund include USDeq 59.8 from Germany; US$ 50.0 million from the United States; USDeq 20.0 million from UNFCCC (from its CDM Trust Fund as authorized by Parties in Glasgow); USDeq 19.9 million from Spain; USDeq 16.4 million from Sweden; US$ 12.0 million from Japan; USDeq 9.9 million from France; USDeq 8.7 million from New Zealand; USDeq 7.3 million from the Province of Quebec in Canada; USDeq 7.2 million from Norway; USDeq 5.4 million from Ireland; USDeq 5.2 million from the Walloon Regional Government in Belgium; USDeq 4.9 million from Austria; USDeq $3.0 million from Switzerland; USDeq $1 million from Portugal; USDeq $844,000 from Republic of Korea; USDeq $400,000 from Iceland; and USD $11,000 through the Fund’s private donation button administered by the UN Foundation.
+New pledges and contributions submitted for 2022 to the Adaptation Fund include USDeq 59.8 from Germany; US$ 50.0 million from the United States; USDeq 20.0 million from UNFCCC (from its CDM Trust Fund as authorized by Parties in Glasgow); USDeq 19.9 million from Spain; USDeq 16.4 million from Sweden; US$ 12.0 million from Japan; USDeq 9.9 million from France; USdeq 9.9 million from Italy; USDeq 8.7 million from New Zealand; USDeq 7.3 million from the Province of Quebec in Canada; USDeq 7.2 million from Norway; USDeq 5.4 million from Ireland; USDeq 5.2 million from the Walloon Regional Government in Belgium; USDeq 4.9 million from Austria; USDeq $3.0 million from Switzerland; USDeq $1 million from Portugal; USDeq $844,000 from Republic of Korea; USDeq $400,000 from Iceland; a new contribution from Slovenia and USD $11,000 through the Fund’s private donation button administered by the UN Foundation.

-These include first-time Adaptation Fund contributors Japan, Iceland, Portugal and the Republic of Korea, as well as tranches from six multi-year pledges (Iceland, Ireland, Norway, Republic of Korea, Sweden and Switzerland).
+These include first-time Adaptation Fund contributors Japan, Iceland, Portugal and the Republic of Korea, and Slovenia as well as tranches from six multi-year pledges (Iceland, Ireland, Norway, Republic of Korea, Sweden and Switzerland).